 The primary uses of MCERA assets are the payment of benefits to retirees and their beneficiaries, refunds of contributions to terminated employees, and the cost of administering MCERA.
-These expenses for the fiscal years ended June 30, 2017 and 2016, were \$33.8 million and \$32.2 million, respectively.
-The primary reason for this change was an increase in benefits paid to retirees and refunds of contributions.
+These deductions for the fiscal years ended June 30, 2018 and 2017, were \$35.3 million and \$33.8 million, respectively.
+The primary reason for this change was an increase in benefits paid to retirees.